My favorite place in San Francisco — save the Chocolate Heaven store at Pier 39 that has killer truffles for $4.95 apiece — is Lands End.

 Why walk the Golden Gate Bridge?

-Besides the fact people from all over the world have it on their list of things to do when visiting San Francisco and the fact it has been declared one of the Wonders of the Modern World by the American Society of Civil Engineers, the views are breathtaking without taking away your breath.
+Besides the fact people from all over the world have it on their list of things to do when they visit San Francisco and the fact it has been declared one of the Wonders of the Modern World by the American Society of Civil Engineers, the views are breathtaking without taking away your breath.

 From the time it opened in 1937 until 1964 it was the world’s longest main span suspension bridge at 4,200 feet.
 The bridge road deck clears the water by 220 feet while the towers soar 746 feet above the water allowing it to be the world’s tallest suspension bridge until 1998.
 The two 36.5-inch wide cables that pass through the towers and hold up the road deck each consist of 27,572 strands of wire that would cover 80,000 miles if laid out end to end.
 There are 1.2 million rivets in the bridge.
 Thirty-eight painters are constantly painting the bridge.
 Eleven workers were killed building the bridge.